railsuser2014/openobject-doc-book-en/source/book/2/2_6_Comms/2_6_Comms_thunderbird.rst

 	#.
 Click :guilabel:`Install Now` then restart Thunderbird.

-Once the extension has been installed, you have only to create a shortcut in your Thunderbird toolbar for the function :guilabel:`Archive to Tiny`.
+Once the extension has been installed, you have only to create a shortcut in your Thunderbird toolbar for the function :guilabel:`Archive to Open ERP`.
 Do it like this:

 	#.
 Click the right mouse button on the toolbar and select :guilabel:`Personalize`,

 	#.
-Place the icon :guilabel:`Archive to Tiny` in your toolbar in the place of your choice.
+Place the icon :guilabel:`Archive to Open ERP` in your toolbar in the place of your choice.

 .. tip::  Thunderbird version

-	The Tiny plugin for Thunderbird only works with Thunderbird version 2.0 and above.
+	The Open ERP plugin for Thunderbird only works with Thunderbird version 2.0 and above.

 	So check your Thunderbird version before installing, and download the latest version that you need from the following address: http://www.mozilla.org/products/thunderbird/